Ashley-Jacob/NLPDatabase/README.md

 # NLPDatabase

 This repository contains work in progress code for using NLP to query a database.
+See Code_Tutorial for more information on how to set up the code.

+Make sure to replace the api keys and passwords.

 ## DB-data-creation.ipynb
 Notebook for generating cluster csv files.